 Not only that, but it’s a fun little term to confuse folks with. (“No Poo? what?”)

-(Note: I’ve had conversations with stylists who are horrified by the idea, fearing the baking soda is too harsh.
-In fact, however, baking soda has an incredibly low score on the abrasivity scale (a scale often used in dentistry called relative dentin abrasivity) versus other “cleansers” used in conventional shampoos.)
+Note: I’ve had conversations with stylists who are horrified by the idea, fearing the baking soda is too harsh.
+In fact, however, baking soda has an incredibly low score on the abrasivity scale (a scale often used in dentistry called relative dentin abrasivity) versus other “cleansers” used in conventional shampoos.

 Baking soda FEELS grainy and harsh to us, but truthfully, the stripping chemicals used in conventional shampoo register much more “harsh” to the hair than baking soda.
 That’s why I like this method so much.

-There’s often a 1-3 week “adjustment period” as your scalp – and you – adjust to the new routine.
+If you’re up for trying it, there’s often a 1-3 week “adjustment period” as your scalp – and you – adjust to the new routine.
 Hair and scalp can feel any mix of oily, dry, or a combination of both.
 Hair can frizz out or limp up.
 And then, suddenly, it becomes perfect.

 When it works, it’s wonderful.

 But it doesn’t always work, and many folks like to troubleshoot before they give up altogether.
 Here are a few reasons why No Poo might not be working for you.

 How to tell: your hair looks fried and feels dry and crunchy, even after the “adjustment period.”

 To make this method work, the hardness (or lack thereof) of your water must be juuuust right.

 “Hard water” simply means your water is rich in minerals.
 Minerals create an incredibly alkaline solution (the hair is more acidic, naturally) and the harder your water, the more difficult it is to achieve that “balancing act” between the baking soda (which further alkalinizes) and apple cider vinegar (which brings back the natural acid balance).